mhs/docker-rails-bootstrapper/support/README.md

 If you just bootstrapped this application, you are effectively done!
 Don't forget to set up Heroku if desired.
 Consider the optional steps below if you want to have a better development experience

-For those who come after: when this application was bootstrapped its setup script was wrapped by a new one.
+For those who come after: when this application was bootstrapped its `bin/setup` script was wrapped by a new one.
 The modified script creates and configures your Docker environment, and then runs the original script inside a container running Rails.
-As such, once `bin/setup` has been run the Dockerized application should be ready for use
+As such, once `bin/setup` has been run the Dockerized application should be ready for use - just like normal

 Here are some suggested, optional steps to make your experience better: